Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 ## Vertical card flip animation in CSS

-Of course we can also use a vertical flip, we have to change the following values:
+Of course, we can also use a vertical flip.
+We have to change the following values:

 ```css
 .back {